briansimiyuj/doctor-appointment-app/README.md

         a.
 Create a file input to upload the profile picture
         b.
 Display the current profile picture
         c.
 Create a function to handle image click which will open the file selector dialog
+        d.
+Create a function to handle image change which will set the profile picture to the selected image